CCheukKa/random-small-code/README.md

 # instruction
  Ignore my bad coding habits.
  For the HTML projects, use compiled.html if possible, page.html if not.
  I use nodeJS to execute my code just for the sake of convenience, I don't use external libraries anyway so any compiler should work.
+ For the discord bots or other stuff with tokens, I've replaced the token values with `no lol` so do a replace if you want to use the bots.